Three Lessons from My Husband’s Descent into Dementia

 If I suggested he had a problem or that he should seek medical help, I was met with a blank stare.
 If I suggested that it was in everyone’s best interest that he retire from intellectual life, the message fell on deaf ears.

-My husband’s behavior was, it turned out, neither simply stubbornness, hubris, entitlement, nor denial.
+My husband’s behavior was, it turned out, neither simply stubbornness, hubris, entitlement, nor was it denial.

 Rather, my husband had a physiological condition that caused lack of self-awareness.
 Some part of the brain’s workings that normally recognises incapacity is simply not working, thus reinforcing any tendencies to denial.
-The technical term is anosognosia, a nurse eventually told me.
+The technical term is anosognosia.
 It occurs with many different mental disabilities and has been recognised since the early 20th century.

 So please don’t talk about those with dementia failing to face up to the condition.
 Please don’t get angry and try to get them to ‘accept reality.’
 This is something they are incapable of doing.